Jules Strongbow: World Wrestling Federation (1982–1983)

 In 1982, Huntington was hired by the World Wrestling Federation (WWF).
 He was renamed "Jules Strongbow" and placed into a tag team with Chief Jay Strongbow, who was billed as his brother.
 They formed a noted tag team, known as the Strongbows.
 On June 28, 1982, the Strongbows defeated the team of Mr. Fuji and Mr. Saito for their first WWF Tag Team Championship.
 On the July 13 edition of Championship Wrestling, the Strongbows lost the belts back to Fuji and Saito.
 On the October 26 edition of Championship Wrestling, the Strongbows defeated Fuji and Saito for their second tag title reign.
 They were defeated for the belts in Allentown, Pennsylvania, on the March 8, 1983, edition of Championship Wrestling by the Wild Samoans (Afa and Sika).
 Shortly after losing the title, Huntington left the WWF.

 Later career (1983–2001)

 After leaving the WWF, Huntington later competed on the independent circuit for several years, most notably in top independent promotions such as the Pennsylvania-based National Wrestling Federation and Ohio's International Wrestling Alliance.
 He even wrestled in World Class Championship Wrestling (WCCW) for a while.
 He retired in 2001.

 Personal life

-Unlike Joe Scarpa, an Italian-American who wrestled as Chief Jay Strongbow, Huntington is an actual Native American and enrolled member of the Oneida Nation of Wisconsin.
+Unlike Joe Scarpa, an Italian-American who wrestled as Chief Jay Strongbow, Huntington is an actual American Indian and enrolled member of the Oneida Nation of Wisconsin.

 Following his retirement from professional wrestling, Huntington volunteered with the Native American Students Association at Missouri State University.